hirememorey/election_game/FRONTEND_IMPLEMENTATION_GUIDE.md

 - The favor menu now visually distinguishes negative favors (red border, warning icon).
 - Special UI is provided for favors that require a choice (e.g., Compromising Position).
 - Target selection and confirmation dialogs are updated to support new negative favor mechanics.
+- The favor menu now filters out negative favors (Political Debt, Public Gaffe, Media Scrutiny, Compromising Position, Political Hot Potato).
+These are never shown to the player, as they are applied immediately when drawn from Networking.

 ---